a11to1n3/LimeSoDa/docs/source/installation.rst

 Requirements
 ------------

-pyLimeSoDa requires Python 3.8 or later.
+LimeSoDa requires Python 3.8 or later.
 It also depends on the following Python packages:

 - numpy >= 1.23.0
 - seaborn >= 0.11.0